 Ideally, these aren’t savings with a plan to spend, these are savings for your long term future.

 For example, you wouldn’t spend the savings on a new car.
-An asset which is quickly going depreciate over time and ultimately become worthless.
+An asset that is quickly going to depreciate over time and ultimately become worthless.
 If you want a car, you save up for it separately out of what’s left of your budget after you have taken care of paying yourself.

-If you don’t currently have one you would be wise to save a full emergency fund of 3-6 months expenses.
+If you don’t currently have one you would be wise to save a full emergency fund of 3-6 months of essential expenses.
 This is a great financial foundation and will significantly reduce the likelihood of you ever needing to go into unwanted debt.

 Once you have the emergency fund in place there are various other options for further savings.